browserengineering/book/book/browsersandweb.md

 In 1983 the [HyperTIES](http://www.cs.umd.edu/hcil/hyperties/) system was
 developed around highlighted hyperlinks.
-This was used to develop the world’s first electronic journal, the 1988 issue of the [Communications of the ACM](https://cacm.acm.org/).
-Tim Berners-Lee cites this 1988 event as the source of the link concept in his World Wide Web concept[^world-wide-web-terminology], in which he proposed to join the link concept with the availability of the Internet, thus realizing many of the original goals of all the work from previous decades.[^realize-web-decades]
+This was used to develop the world’s first electronically published academic journal, the 1988 issue of the [Communications of the ACM](https://cacm.acm.org/).
+Tim Berners-Lee cites this 1988 event as the source of the link concept in his World Wide Web concept,[^world-wide-web-terminology] in which he proposed to join the link concept with the availability of the Internet, thus realizing many of the original goals of all the work from previous decades.[^realize-web-decades]

 [^world-wide-web-terminology]: Nowadays the World Wide Web is called just “the web”, or “the web ecosystem”---ecosystem being another way to capture the same